MafaldaFragoso/Instacart-Market-Basket-Analysis/README.md

 Instacart: grocery ordering and delivery app https://www.instacart.com/

-## Data collection
-- “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 08/04/2020
-- Anonymized dataset contains a sample of over 3 million grocery orders from more than 200,000 Instacart users.

 ## Research study
 **1. Exploratory analysis on customer shopping behavior on the Instacart platform:**
 - When do customers buy groceries online?